Core solution

 Which industry challenges does the TR4 Biosecurity Standard address?

-The social consequences of Foc TR4 are serious: Bananas and plantains are an important source of food, employment, and income for governments in many tropical countries.
+The social consequences of Foc TR4 are serious: Bananas and plantains are an important source of food, employment, and income in many tropical countries.
 The wider spread of Foc TR4 throughout the world would affect millions of producers that rely on banana/plantain cultivation for their livelihoods.

 Like all other soilborne Foc strains, Foc TR4 cannot be controlled using fungicides and cannot be eradicated from soil using fumigants.
 The optimal, economically available preventive measure is quarantine, preventing the transfer of affected land or plant material from infected to Foc TR4-free areas.